Use tax: Burden of proof

-The ultimate burden of responsibility to verify the validity of the exemption lies with the issuer of the certificate.
+The ultimate burden of responsibility for verifying the exemption's validity lies with the certificate issuer.
 That is, the reseller or manufacturer who provided the certificate to the seller has the burden of proof and the financial responsibility for the tax, penalties, and interest if the proof is not met.
-The seller, as a collection agent for the state, can be made liable for the uncollected taxes if the burden of proof is not met, as outlined by state law and/or regulation.
+The seller, as a collection agent for the state, may be held liable for uncollected taxes if the burden of proof is not met, as outlined by state law and/or regulation.

 There are two principles of proof used by states:

-Good faith acceptance is defined as "total absence of intention to seek unfair advantage or to defraud another party; honest intention to fulfil one's obligations; observance of reasonable standards of fair dealing."
+Good faith acceptance is defined as "total absence of intention to seek unfair advantage or to defraud another party; honest intention to fulfil one's obligations; observance of reasonable standards of fair dealing".
 In practice, that translates to accepting a completed certificate that appears reasonable on its face.
-For example, reasonableness for a manufacturer of widgets would be the purchase of raw materials such as metals or plastics, tools, etc. The purchase of children's toys or clothing would be unreasonable for the same manufacturer of widgets.
+For example, for a widget manufacturer, reasonableness would include purchasing raw materials such as metals and plastics, as well as tools.
+The purchase of children's toys or clothing would be unreasonable for the same manufacturer of widgets.

-Strict liability acceptance is defined as "Liability that does not depend on actual negligence or intent to harm, but that is based on the breach of an absolute duty to make something safe."
-Then, the liability of the seller is relieved upon receipt of the certificate, the seller has no obligation to validate the statements made by the purchaser.
+Strict liability acceptance is defined as "Liability that does not depend on actual negligence or intent to harm, but that is based on the breach of an absolute duty to make something safe".
+Then, the liability of the seller is relieved upon receipt of the certificate; the seller has no obligation to validate the statements made by the purchaser.